sixcious/url-incrementer/README.md

 - IMPROVED Next Prev functionality by a 1000% for MUCH better link accuracy
 - IMPROVED Internal Shortcuts: Updated KeyboardEvent: "keyCode" to "code" and MouseEvent: "which" to "button" and also now supports modifier keys by themselves as shortcuts (e.g. not that you should, but the Shift key can be used by itself now)
 - IMPROVED Permissions: Permissions for features (Internal Shortcuts, Download, Enhanced) are now modularized and separated so you can grant and enable only the features you want to
-- IMPROVED Internal code: Better tab instance memory management (now using JavaScript Map instead of array) + numerous minor bugfixes
+- IMPROVED Internal code: Better tab instance memory management (now using JavaScript Map instead of array and deleting cleared tab instances from memory) + numerous minor bugfixes
 - NOTE: The options had to be reset due to this major update and the way URLI now modularizes permissions for each feature.
 I'm VERY sorry for this.

 Special Thanks: